- July 18th, 2014

 - Write comment

-In 2011, I wrote about how the ancient Egyptian Temple of Debod was moved to Madrid, and how it is aligned with St. Peter’s Basilica in Rome.
+The ancient Egyptian Temple of Debod was moved to Madrid, and is aligned with St. Peter’s Basilica in Rome.

 The Vatican axis continues eastward to Istanbul, which was once capital of the Eastern Roman Empire.
 Back then Istanbul went by the name Constantinople.
 The city went by the name Byzantium even before that, from 660 BCE to 330 AD.
 There are many layers and chapters to history.